microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 *Alternatively, any I<sup>2</sup>C controller can be used with this example, however it may require extra programming or setup steps.*

+**Important:** Before powering up this demo, validate both devices are running at the same Vdd or damage may occur!

 ### With a 20-pin PIC16F15244 family device on a Curiosity LPC Board

 * <a href="https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM164137?utm_source=github&utm_medium=text&utm_campaign=pic152xx&utm_content=MCU8_MMTCha_advancedI2C_IOExpander"> Microchip Low Pin Count Curiosity, Rev. 4.
 PN: DM164137</a><br><br>